sympy/sympy/doc/src/index.rst

 Welcome to SymPy's documentation!
 ----------------------------------

-A PDF version of these docs can be found `here <https://github.com/sympy/sympy/releases>`_.
+A `PDF version of these docs <https://github.com/sympy/sympy/releases>`_ is also available.

 `SymPy <https://sympy.org>`_ is a Python library for symbolic mathematics.
 If you are new to SymPy, start with the :ref:`Tutorial <tutorial>`.